-For more details about the Delaware Volunteer Credit, please visit volunteerdelaware.org.
+For more details about the Delaware Volunteer Credit, please visit volunteer.delaware.gov.

 TRANSFER STUDENTS

 Students who have transferred from other schools outside the Christina School District should meet with their school counselor to discuss how their transfer courses are applied towards district graduation requirements.